Berea-College-CSC-226/p01-main/Project Requirements.md

     - Your slides must be uploaded to your repository as images or a PDF file (not PowerPoint).
     - Your presentation should be similar to a sales pitch about why your project is awesome.
     - No slides with large blocks of code.
-4. In-class live demo to your classmates
+4. In-class live lightning demo to your classmates
+    - You will demonstrate your project.
+Have your project ready to **run** at the beginning of class.
+No scrolling through code, and not a Powerpoint!
+    - You will have 3 minutes to demo.
+No more, no less!
+    - You will demo three times.
+    - There will be a short amount of time for question and answer.
 5. **Commit and push** your work before your section's exam period!

 ---
 ## Grading
-- Milestone 1: 15 points
+- Milestone 1:
+  - README: 10 points
+  - Kanban: 5 points
+  - 2+ total meaningful commits in Github: 2 points
-- Milestone 2: 10 points
+- Milestone 2:
+  - README: 5 points
+  - Kanban: 5 points
+  - 5+ total meaningful commits in Github: 2 points
+- Milestone 3:
-- Milestone 3: 5 points
+  - README: 5 points
+  - Kanban: 10 points
+  - 10+ total meaningful commits in Github: 2 points
 - Milestone 4:
-  - Code: 30 points
+  - Code: 20 points
-  - README: 25 points
+  - README: 15 points
-  - Lightning Presentation: 10 points
-  - Live Demo: 5 points
+  - Lightning Demo: 15 points
+  - 20+ total meaningful commits in Github: 1 points